 Using Atlantis has two major benefits over running Terraform in a “generic” CI system.
 First, it strikes the right balance between specialized and flexible: custom workflows give you a level of control that’s not possible within a tool like Terraform Cloud.
 Second, it runs on your infrastructure, which allows it to access resources inside a VPC or use cloud-specific dynamic credentials.

-- extremely granular access controls on account and project level that work well with an identity provider of your choice (SSO);
+- extremely granular access controls on account and project level that works well with an identity provider of your choice (SSO);

 - an automated code review and threat detection using a consistent open-source policy-as-code framework;